MicrosoftDocs/windows-itpro-docs/windows/deployment/update/device-health-using.md

 This table breaks out the metrics by combinations of App and OS version.
 This enables you to identify patterns in that might indicate devices needing an update or configuration change.

-For example, if the table shows that a later version of an App is more reliable than an earlier version in your environment, then prioritizing deployment of the later version is likely the best path forward.
-However, if you are already running the latest version of the app, but reliability events are increasing, you might need to do some troubleshooting, or seek support from Microsoft or the app vendor.
+For example, if the table shows that a later version of an app is more reliable than an earlier version in your environment, then prioritizing deployment of the later version is likely the best path forward.
+If you are already running the latest version of the app, but reliability events are increasing, then you might need to do some troubleshooting, or seek support from Microsoft or the app vendor.

-By default the table is limited to themost used version combinations in your environment.
+By default the table is limited to the most-used version combinations in your environment.
 To see all version combinations click anywhere in the table.

 #### Reliability event history table